 An increase in ADUs in existing residential areas may densify them more than what had been planned for previously by CVWD.
 Particularly in areas that are considered currently “built-out” with infrastructure that is already sized at “ultimate” design capacity, an increase in ADUs may trigger capital projects to upsize existing pipes or replace degrading infrastructure earlier than expected.

 As presented below in Section 3.5, WEBB requested land use data for this UWMP from the San Bernardino County Land Use Services Department.
 According to a 4/28/2026 email from County Land Use Services Director Miguel Figueroa, there were six new ADUs being reviewed at the time by County Land Use Services staff.
-The additional water demand associated with ADUs being constructed currently is considered minimal and within the margin of error of water demands between the permanent fulltime residents and the temporary parttime residents.
+The additional water demand associated with ADUs being constructed currently is considered minimal and within the margin of error of water demands between the permanent full-time residents and the temporary part-time residents.
 Therefore, the projected water demands in this plan do not include an inflator for water demands from potential future ADU’s.

 Other Social, Economic, and Demographic Factors

-The CVWD service area is within the San Bernardino County the Crest Forest Communities, which encompasses Crestline, Cerdarpines Park, Lake Gregory, and Valley of Enchantment.
+The CVWD service area is within the San Bernardino County the Crest Forest Communities, which encompasses Crestline, Cedarpines Park, Lake Gregory, and Valley of Enchantment.

 In the 1840s, the mountains became popular for timber harvesting and as a summer vacation spot, and by 1906 Henry Guernsey had developed what is now Crestline as a second home community.
 Completion of the 101-mile Rim of the World Highway in 1915 improved access to the mountains, and in 1923 summer and winter resorts were opened in Skyland.
 During the 1920s, the Valley of Enchantment, Crestline, Skyland, and Cedarpines Park were further developed with residential uses, serving primarily as vacation homes.
 From 1936 to 1938, the Works Progress Administration constructed the dam that created Lake Gregory, and in 1977 Lake Gregory was deeded to the County as a regional park.